a-little-wifi/Stroopwafel-LGA1151-CFL/README.md

 Thanks @mothenjoyer69 for extracting the PCH footprint from a random laptop boardview (LA-F711P)

-CPU and PCH schematic symbols fully copied from pdf schematics by hand (took like 3 days...)
+CPU and PCH schematic symbols fully copied (and partially corrected) from pdf schematics by hand (took like 3 days...)

 It's called Stroopwafel because I was eating a stroopwafel when I was trying to come up with a name.
 Also stroopwafels are supposed to go with coffee and it's Coffee Lake... get it?....